Open sets of partially hyperbolic skew products having a unique SRB measure: Introduction

 where $\delta_p$ is the dirac measure on $p$ and the convergence is for the weak*-topology.
 The measure $\mu$ is \textbf{physical} if its basin has positive Lebesgue measure.
 In other words, physical measures are the measures that capture the asymptotic behavior of many points in the Lebesgue point of view.

 In the 1970s, Sinai, Ruelle and Bowen \cite{ch5sinai72,ruelle,ch5bowenbook} proved that $C^{1+\alpha}$ uniformly hyperbolic systems have finitely many physical measures that describes the statistical behavior of Lebesgue almost every point.
 Nowadays, the measures they constructed are called \textbf{SRB measures} (SRB for Sinai-Ruelle-Bowen), see Definition \ref{defi.srb}.
 These measures have an important geometrical property: they admit conditional measures along unstable manifolds which are absolutely continuous with respect to the volume of the unstable manifolds.
 After the work of Ledrappier in \cite{ledrappiersrb}, there is a well developed ergodic theory for these measures.
-The hyperbolic\footnote{See section \ref{subsection.pesintheory} for the definition of hyperbolic measure.} SRB measures form an important class of physical measures.
+The hyperbolic SRB measures form an important class of physical measures.

-We remark that in the hyperbolic setting there are uniform expansion/contraction, and a dominated splitting\footnote{An invariant set $\Lambda$ admits a dominated splitting if it admits an invariant splitting $T_{\Lambda}M = E\oplus F$, such that $\exists N\in \N$ that verifies $\|Df^N(p)|_{E_p}\|\|Df^{-N}(f^N(p))|_{F_{f^N(p)}}\| < \frac{1}{2}$.} (which implies that the angle between the expanding/contracting directions is uniformly bounded from below).
+We remark that in the hyperbolic setting there are uniform expansion/contraction, and a dominated splitting (which implies that the angle between the expanding/contracting directions is uniformly bounded from below).
 These two points are important to carry the constructions of such measures.

 There are many works that study conditions that guarantee the existence of hyperbolic SRB measures outside the uniformly hyperbolic setting, see for instance \cite{ch5young, ch5bonattiviana, alvesbonattiviana, climenhagadolgopyatpesin, climenhagaluzzattopesinsurface, ovadia}.
 We also refer the reader to the recent survey \cite{climenhagaluzzattopesin} for a discussion on the different methods of construction of such measures (with a focus on the geometrical method).
 We now mention some of the examples of systems admitting hyperbolic SRB measures. \begin{itemize} \item Some derived from Anosov examples, in particular the ones introduced by Bonatti-Viana in \cite{ch5bonattiviana}: these examples have a dominated splitting, and nonuniform expansion, or contraction (also known as mostly contracting, or mostly expanding), see also \cite{alvesbonattiviana, ch5tahzibi}.
 It gives open sets of systems having an unique hyperbolic SRB measure. \item H\'enon maps: in \cite{benedicksyoung} it is proved that for a set of positive Lebesgue measure of parameters $(a,b)$ with $b>0$ small, the map